AI4Bharat/ezAnnotate/docs/how-it-works/tasks.md

 ![download-res](../assets/download-res.png)

 The resulting data is a *text file*.
 Each line of the result data is a **JSON** which contains the text from the document.
 Also, the **JSON** contains the definition of each entity that has been tagged or labelled in the document.
+You can also download the content in the Stanford NLP or spacy format.

 ![result-json](../assets/result-json.png)